zkutasi/homelab/selfhost/tools/it-tools/README.md

 # IT-Tools

-[Official Site](https://github.com/CorentinTh/it-tools).
-A useful set of tools specifically for Developers and IT Professionals.
+[IT-Tools](https://github.com/CorentinTh/it-tools) is a useful set of tools specifically for Developers and IT Professionals.

 ## The setup